Categories

-MOST businesses in tourist areas of Baja Mexico speak English
+MOST businesses in tourist areas of Baja, Mexico speak English

-Just to clarify, the state that is in the top half of the Baja peninsula is called Baja California, and the southern state is called Baja California Sur.
-The split is just north of Guerro Negro (on the pacific coast).
+I want to clarify something.
+The state that is in the top half of the Baja peninsula is called ‘Baja California’, and the southern state is called ‘Baja California Sur’.
+As you are driving south, you cross into Baja California Sur from Baja California just north of the city of Guerro Negro (on the Pacific coast).

-Ensenada on the west coast is 71 miles (114km) south of Mexicali.
+Ensenada, on the west coast, is 71 miles (114km) south of Mexicali.

 We all laughed at the irony.